romacw1484/romacw1484/README.md

 🎓 Senior at **Fordham University**
 📚 Studying **Computer Science** with a **Finance minor**
-💡 Passionate about **finance, data-driven tools, and building useful software**
+💡 Enjoy learning about **finance, data-driven tools, and building projects**

 ---